GeorgeNAL/NALathletics-blog/_posts/2021-05-27-track-field-learn-villareal.md

 ---
 <h6>Track & field can learn a lot from other sports, particularly European soccer.
 Villareal’s Europa League win is just the latest episode with valuable insight.</h6>

 Villareal is a city of 50,000 on Spain’s Mediterranean coast.
 The nearest large city is Valencia, about an hour away.
 In terms of populations and distance, if Valencia is Indianapolis, Villareal is Anderson, IN.
 Villareal’s economy centers around its ceramic tile industry, with four large manufacturers in the city.
-One of them is Pamesa, a name that is now a bit more familiar to soccer fans worldwide as it graces the jerseys of 2021 Europa League Champions Villareal C.F.
+One of them is Pamesa, a name that is now a bit more familiar to soccer fans worldwide as it graces the jerseys of 2021 Europa League Champions Villareal CF.

 The owners of Pamesa bought Villareal for just over half a million dollars in 1997, taking on $100 million in debt to acquire a team in the second tier of Spanish football and “a [stadium] for 3,000 people with poor grass and no training ground.”